adamWinebarger/BAARS4Program/README.md

 - createAdultResultsTextFile() - Puts all the answers to the adult section of the text into a text file
 - createChildResultsTextFile() - Puts all the answers to the child section of the text into a text file

+Tester.cs
+- This file contains all the information for someone who has taken the test in the past.
+It includes their
+- last name, first name, middle name, age, gender, and the path of their directory.
+Its main purpose
+- is for loading their data into the datagrid in the Main Window

+K.cs
+- This class includes a lot of important rescource locations like the files for the adult results, tester info, and loaction for the questions for the test
+- privKey() - Checks for the key text file and returns that encoding
+- pubKey() - Checks for the key.txt file in the removable devices on a computer

+Encrpyter.cs
+- This class handles all encrpytion for our files
+- EncryptFile() - This function is used to encrpy a file
+- DecryptFile2() - This function will decrept a file
+- DecryptFile() - This function also decrepts a file not entirely sure what the differences are would have to ask Adam
+- encryptString() - This funciton takes a string and returns it encrypted
+- decryptString() - This function takes a string and returns it decrepted

 Bars Scoring Classes

 ScoreBAARS.cs